viveknathani/viveknathani.github.io/src/static/markdown/blog/sharing-data-in-rust.md

 The job of a `Mutex` is to ensure threads have exclusive access to some data by temporarily blocking other threads that try to access it at the same time.
 It has two states: locked and unlocked.
 Locking is an explicit action performed by `lock()`.
 Unlocking is implicit and happens when the mutex goes out of scope.
 This is why it's important to ensure that the mutex goes out of scope as soon as possible.
 A common runtime bug is to keep the lock in scope for too long.
 Prevent this by doing your work inside a scope.

 `RwLock` has three states: read-locked, write-locked, and unlocked.
 It allows multiple readers or one writer at a time.
 This is useful when you have a large data structure and you want to allow multiple threads to read it at the same time.
 The writer blocks all readers and writers.

+### lock-free, thread-safe, and efficient operations
+Use `AtomicBool`, `AtomicIsize`, `AtomicUsize`, etc. for lock-free, thread-safe, and efficient operations.
+They are useful for simple types like integers and booleans.
+They are not useful for complex types like `String` and `Vec`.

+Common patterns: `load`, `store`, `swap`, `compare_and_swap`, `fetch_add`, `fetch_sub`, etc.

+Atomics avoid the overhead of a `Mutex` or a context switch because they operate at the hardware level, ensuring synchronization without blocking.

+Common usecases: Keeping a global counter, toggling a flag, or accessing a single value across threads.